-Risks were categorized using established risk taxonomies relevant for the Group's business (provided by consultants and external risk experts).
-They were then assessed using a variety of techniques, including the benchmarking of sector practices, enriched with the advanced practices of other industries, the qualitative and quantitative assessment of the risk elements, the evaluation of possible outcomes against the Group's strategic objectives, the risk elaboration of the Group's material issues (as defined in the recent Materiality Assessment exercise), the evaluation of risk ownership and the recording of mitigating actions that are adopted or planned.
-The initial assessment was iterated with input from key Group managers.
-The risks were then cross-referenced with the final output of the Group's materiality assessment exercise and reviewed by the Group Executive Committee.
-Finally, the Board validated the relevant risk assessment and monitored TITAN's risk management and internal control systems, reviewing their effectiveness (covering all material controls, including financial, operational, organizational, and compliance controls).
+Risks are categorized using established risk taxonomies relevant for the Group's business (provided by consultants and external risk experts).
+The risks are also assessed using a variety of techniques, including the benchmarking of sector practices, enriched with the advanced practices of other industries, the qualitative and quantitative assessment of the risk elements, the evaluation of possible outcomes against the Group's strategic objectives, the risk elaboration of the Group's material issues, the evaluation of risk ownership and the recording of mitigating actions that are adopted or planned.
+The initial assessment is iterated with input from key Group managers.
+The risks are cross-referenced with the output of the Group's materiality assessment exercise and reviewed by the Group Executive Committee.
+Finally, the Board validates the relevant risk assessment and monitors TITAN's risk management and internal control systems, reviewing their effectiveness (covering all material controls, including financial, operational, organizational, and compliance controls).
+To that end, in October 2021 the board held a meeting specifically dedicated to reviewing the Group's strategic directions and priorities against the key business risks for the next three years (2022,2023 and 2024).